STHossain/datagroup/index.md

 ---
 layout: default
-title: Welcome and Outline
+title: Welcome and Meeting Details
 nav_order: 1
-description: "Course Webpage - ECO204"
+description: "Seminar page for our data science group"
 permalink: /
 has_toc: true
 ---

-# Welcome to the course webpage of ECO 204
+# Welcome to the seminar webpage for our data science group
 {: .fs-9 }